 How much does it cost to open a new restaurant?
 What kind of information you need to come up with a financial forecast for your new venture?
 And just how do you create a professional restaurant business plan with financials?

-Creating a Restaurant Financial Plan is not hard — and we’ll show you how to go about it — but it requires some research, patience, and time.
+These questions seem difficult to answer at first but creating a Restaurant Financial Plan is actually not that hard — and we’ll show you how to go about it — but it requires some research, patience, and time.
 If you would rather like to simplify the entire process, may we suggest you have a look at our Restaurant Business Plan template?
 The template has a fully automatic and customizable financial model in Excel designed specifically for the Restaurant business.
 Here are a couple of screenshots to give you an idea:

 Some of the main highlights of our Restaurant Business Plan template are as follows: